shashankms9/HPC-V2/Exercise1-Deploy-the-Azure-HPC-OnDemand-Platform-environment.md

    ./bin/get_secret clusteradmin
    ```

-    > Note: Record these values.
+    > **Note**: Record these values.
 You'll need them throughout the remainder of this lab.

 ### Task 8 : Access the `Azure HPC On-Demand Platform` dashboard